waku-org/nwaku-compose/README.md

 **🔑 1.
 Register RLN membership**

 The RLN membership is your access key to The Waku Network.
-Its registration is done onchain, and allows your nwaku node to publish messages in a decentralized and private way, respecting some rate limits.
-This command will register it and store in `keystore/keystore.json`.
+Its registration is done onchain, and allows your nwaku node to publish messages in a decentralized and private way, respecting some [rate limits](https://rfc.vac.dev/spec/64/#rate-limit-exceeded).
+Messages exceeding the rate limit won't be relayed by other peers.

+This command will register your membership and store it in `keystore/keystore.json`.
 Note that if you just want to relay traffic (not publish), you don't need one.

 ```
 ./register_rln.sh